LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: INTRODUCTION

-we present \textbf{LoRec}, an innovative framework that leverages an \textbf{L}LM-Enhanced CalibraTor (LCT) to bolster the r\textbf{ o}bustness of sequential \textbf{Rec}ommender systems against poisoning attacks.
+To achieve the above goal, we present \textbf{LoRec}, an innovative framework that leverages an \textbf{L}LM-Enhanced CalibraTor (LCT) to bolster the r\textbf{ o}bustness of sequential \textbf{Rec}ommender systems against poisoning attacks.
 The LCT utilizes LLM-derived knowledge to aid in user weight calibration during the training phase of the recommender, thus mitigating the influence of fraudsters.
 Specifically, the LCT utilizes two types of knowledge: (1) specific knowledge that underscores the detailed differences between known fraudsters and genuine users within the recommender system, and (2) LLMs' general knowledge regarding the fraudulence potential of given user profiles.
 By combining current model feedback (as specific knowledge) with LLMs' general knowledge, the LCT gains both a zoomed-in view and a broad perspective for recognizing fraudsters in the current recommender system.
 As both the LCT and the sequential recommender system undergo ongoing optimization, the LCT continuously calibrates the training loss of the model via user-wise reweighing.
 This ensures a gradual reduction in the impact of fraudsters, preserving accurate and robust recommendations.

-The pivotal contributions of our work are as follows: \begin{itemize}[leftmargin=*] \item We pioneer the exploration of LLMs' knowledge of fraudsters within the context of recommender systems, revealing how LLMs' open-world knowledge can aid defense methods in generalizing across different types of attacks.
-In this vein, we propose a simple method, LLMDec, which leverages LLMs for the effective detection of fraudulent activities in such systems. \item We lead the initiative of incorporating LLMs into the robustness of sequential recommender systems, introducing LoRec as an innovative and general framework that employs LLM-enhanced Calibration for robust sequential recommendations. \item Our extensive experiments confirm the efficacy of the LoRec framework in withstanding diverse types of attacks and its adaptability across multiple backbone recommendation architectures. \end{itemize}
+The pivotal contributions of our work are as follows: \begin{itemize}[leftmargin=*] \item We pioneer the exploration of LLMs' knowledge of fraudsters within recommender systems, revealing how LLMs' knowledge can aid defense methods in generalizing across various attacks. \item We lead the initiative of incorporating LLMs into the robustness of sequential recommender systems, introducing LoRec as an innovative and general framework that employs LLM-enhanced Calibration for robust sequential recommendations. \item Our extensive experiments confirm the efficacy of the LoRec framework in withstanding diverse types of attacks and its adaptability across multiple backbone recommendation architectures. \end{itemize}